University of Southern California, 1982

 C.R.
 Hutcheson Professor, Human Development and Family Studies

-Assistant Dean for Research, College of Human Sciences
+Associate Dean for Research, College of Human Sciences

 Cognitive modeling of perception, memory, and language as they relate to the underlying structure and neural circuitry of the human brain